Corfucinas/crypto-candlesticks-rust/README.md

    cargo install crypto-candlesticks-rust
 ```

-Or if you can get one for the pre-compiled [binaries](https://github.com/Corfucinas/crypto-candlesticks-rust/releases)
+Or you can get one of the pre-compiled [binaries](https://github.com/Corfucinas/crypto-candlesticks-rust/releases)

 Not for windows users:
 It is possible that Windows Defender will complain about the executable.